den-wdi-1/installFest/installfest/express-stack.md

   brew install node
   ```

 2. Run the Terminal command `which node` to check that Node.js was installed.
-The Terminal command `node` changes your Terminal into a Javascript REPL ("Read Evaluate Print Loop"), like the right hand side of [repl.it](repl.it).
+The Terminal command `node` changes your Terminal into a Javascript REPL ("Read Evaluate Print Loop"), like the right hand side of <a href="http://repl.it" target="_new">repl.it</a>.
 Type `control+C` twice to quite out of the REPL and return to the normal Terminal commands.

 3. Run the Terminal command `which npm` to check that npm is installed.
 The Node Package Manager, used through various `npm` commands, is a lot like Homebrew, except we'll use it for Node.js-specific tools instead of for general Mac tools.
 NPM packages are often called "node modules."